High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

 \subsection{Fourier amplitude spectra}

-Similarly, we compare the logarithmic Fourier amplitude spectra of GWM synthetic data with those of real data.
+Next, we compare the logarithmic Fourier amplitude spectra between the real data and the HighFEM synthetics.
 These spectra are obtained by performing a Fourier transform of the time-domain signals, calculating the magnitudes of the resulting complex values, and then applying a logarithmic transformation.
-Figures \ref{fig:envelope}c and \ref{fig:envelope}d illustrate these comparisons, with similar distributions in terms of mean log-amplitudes and variability.
-Equivalent evaluations for specific parameter bins are shown in supplementary Figures \ref{fig:supp_envelope_0} to \ref{fig:supp_asd_2}.
+The resulting distributions are similar in terms of mean log-amplitudes and variability (Figures \ref{fig:envelope}c and \ref{fig:envelope}d).
+Equivalent evaluations for other parameter bins are shown in supplementary Figures \ref{fig:supp_envelope_0} to \ref{fig:supp_asd_2}.
 Additionally, Section~\ref{sec:quantitative-evaluation} discusses the use of Fréchet distance to compare distributions of log-amplitude spectra for real data and GWM synthetics.
+The lower overall amplitudes of the GANO model observed in the time domain envelopes are visible particularly at low frequencies ($\leq 1$ Hz) (Figures \ref{fig:supp_gano_0}–\ref{fig:supp_gano_2}).